ethereum/ethereum-org/views/content/token.md

         mapping (address => uint256) public balanceOf;
     }

 A mapping means an associative array, where you associate addresses with balances.
-The addresses are in the the basic hexadecimal ethereum format, while the balances are integers, ranging from 0 to 115 quattuorvigintillion.
+The addresses are in the basic hexadecimal ethereum format, while the balances are integers, ranging from 0 to 115 quattuorvigintillion.
 If you don't know how much a quattuorvigintillion is, it's many vigintillions more than anything you are planning to use your tokens for.
 The *public* keyword, means that that variable will be accessible by anyone on the blockchain, meaning all balances are public (as they need to be, in order for clients to display them).

 ![Edit New Contract](/images/tutorial/edit-contract.png)